Pollinator-Commons/project_template/README.md

 Some find that manually creating comprehensive metadata can be time‑consuming and error‑prone, as it requires meticulously documenting every aspect of your data by hand.
 To streamline that effort, the `dataspice` package provides a simple, scriptable workflow to auto‑generate metadata templates, guide you through populating them, and create machine‑readable metadata (standardized `JSON-LD` file) and human‑friendly documentation (a `README`-style webpage).
 Located in the `scripts/utilities/project_metadata/` directory, you'll find a script, called `dataspice_tutorial_script.R`, that acts as a tutorial on how to use the `dataspice` package, using fake example data, providing guidence on applying this package to your workflow.

-Another `dataspice` tutorial, provided by the package author, can be found here: https://annakrystalli.me/dataspice-tutorial/
+Another `dataspice` tutorial can be found here: https://annakrystalli.me/dataspice-tutorial/

+The `dataspice` GitHub Repository can be found here: https://github.com/ropensci/dataspice

 #### Ensure that the metadata is kept up to date as the project progresses.